• Skip to primary navigation

 So, if you want to pursue a career in auditing and become a manager or chief audit executive, you need this certificate.
 With this accounting certification, you can comfortably complete audit procedures and assist independent auditors in larger corporations.

-It is important to note that to get this certification, you must pass all three portions of the CIA exam, which take a total of 6.5 hours to complete.
+To get this certification, you must pass all three portions of the CIA exam, which take a total of 6.5 hours to complete.
 And you must have a bachelor’s degree and two years of internal audit experience.

 4. Chartered Financial Analyst Certification